Bayfield, Wisconsin: Arts and culture

 The city of Bayfield is known in the Anishinaabe language as Oshki-oodena ("New-town"), as opposed to Superior, Wisconsin, which is known as Gete-oodena ("Old-town"), in reference to the Ojibwa migration.

 The Bayfield Maritime Museum and Bayfield Heritage Museum are the city's two museums.
 There are several art galleries.
 Nearby is the 950 seats all-canvas tent theater known as Big Top Chautauqua which during its summer season has hosted such entertainers as Willie Nelson and Lyle Lovett.

 Bayfield's annual Apple Fest draws about 60,000 visitors during the first weekend in October.
 Popular summertime events include the Bayfield Race Week regatta, held during the week of the 4th of July, and the Festival of Arts and Gallery Tour, which takes place the third weekend of July.
 It features artists from across the midwest, along with tours and demos at a diverse array of local galleries.

+Government

+As of May 7, 2025, there is no current official Mayor of Bayfield.
+The position was formerly held by Ted Daugherty, but after his resignation the position has been filled in the interim by City Council President Lyn Cornelius.